bigmauri/lightbroker/README.md

 python -m lightbroker --agent
 ```

-The server will start at `http://127.0.0.1:5060` with the following endpoints:
+The server will start at `http://127.0.0.1:5556` with the following endpoints:

 - `GET /api/subscribers` Returns the subscribers configurations.
 - `GET /api/subscribers/stop` Stops all subscribers.

-### Running in Agent Mode
+### Exception

 - If you try to run with both `--server` and `--agent` flags, the application will raise an exception.